Requesting Time Off From Work

 3. Adapting Meeting Lengths

-You might not have considered this when asking yourself how to manage remote employees, but things that work in the office don’t always work when you’re remote.
+If you’re new to managing a remote team, things that work in the office don’t always work when you’re managing remote employees.
 Meetings are especially tricky when working remotely because employees are more easily distracted when they’re not there in person.
 Your team could be multitasking or not paying attention, and there’s nothing you can do about it.

 Avoid situations where employees can zone out by minimizing meetings, shortening necessary calls and using email communication more often.
+Keeping remote employees engaged during a virtual meeting can be challenging.
+However, with the right strategies, such as interactive tools and turning on cameras, you can create a productive environment while managing a remote team.

 4. Tracking Worker Progress

 Many managers worry that just because they can’t see their employees, that work is stagnating.
-When you create schedules, deadlines and measurable goals, you’re giving employees structure and guidelines for their everyday tasks and providing managers with more subtle oversight tools that won’t make employees feel smothered.
-How you manage remote employees requires balance, trust and communication.
+When you create schedules, deadlines, and measurable goals, you’re giving employees structure and guidelines for their everyday tasks and providing managers with more subtle oversight tools that won’t make employees feel smothered.
+Regular check-ins, progress tracking tools and shared progress management platforms further enhance transparency without micromanaging.
+Managing remote employees requires a delicate balance of autonomy, trust and communication to maintain productivity while also fostering employee satisfaction and motivation.

 5. Better Communication

-Emphasizing communication is one of our top tips for managing remote teams.
-Because you can’t just walk over to an employee’s desk to talk, virtual communication is more important than ever.
+Emphasizing communication is one of our top tips for managing a remote team.
+Because you can’t just walk over to an employee’s desk to talk, virtual communication is more important than ever for keeping remote employees engaged and aligned with team goals.
 Experiment with communication channels to find out what works best for your team.
 You have tons of options, including:

 • Email